keboola/developers-docs/extend/registration/index.md

 ### Application Review
 The goal of the application review is to maintain reasonable end-user experience and application reliability.
 Before applying for application registration, make sure that the same application does not exist yet.
-If a similar application exists (e.g. an extractor for the same service) exists, make sure that application description clearly states the differences.
+If a similar application exists (e.g. an extractor for the same service), make sure that application description clearly states the differences.
 During application review, the following best practices are checked:

 #### Application name and description

 - Name should not contain words like `extractor`, `application`, `writer`.
 (Good: *Cloudera Impala*, Bad: *Cloudera Extractor*)
-- Short description is more of a description of the service (which allow the user to find it) then a description of the component.
+- Short description is more of a description of the service (which allows the user to find it) then a description of the component.
 (Good: *Native analytic database for Apache Hadoop.* Bad: *This extractor extracts data from Cloudera Impala*)
 - Long description should provide additional information about the **data** extracted/written.
 What will the end-user obtain?
 What must the end-user provide?
 The long description should not contain instructions how to configure the component.
 This is because the long description is displayed before the end-user attempts to configure the component.
 However, if there are any special requirements (external approval, specific account setting), they should be stated.
 (Good: *This component allows you to extract currency exchange rates as published by European Central Bank (ECB) The exchange rates are available from base currency (either USD or EUR) to 30 destination currencies (AUD, BGN, BRL, CAD, CNY, CZK, EUR, GBP, HKD, HRK, HUF, CHF, IDR, ILS, INR, JPY, KRW, MXN, MYR, NOK, NZD, PHP, PLN, RON, RUB, SEK, SGD, THB, TRY, ZAR).
 Rates are available for all working days from 4th of January 1999 up to present.*)
 - Application Icon must be representative and reasonable quality.
 Make sure the icon license allows you to use it.
 - The application must correctly state the data flow --- UI flags `appInfo.dataOut` (typically writers), `appInfo.dataIn` (typically extractors).
-- Licensing information must be valid and Vendor description must be current.
+- Licensing information must be valid and vendor description must be current.

 #### Application Configuration

 - Use only the necessary flags (i.e. if there are no output files, don't use `genericDockerUI-fileOutput`).
-- For extractors, always use [Default bucket](/extend/common-interface/folders/#default-bucket).
+- For extractors, always use [Default bucket](/extend/common-interface/folders/#default-bucket) --- that means, don't use `genericDockerUI-tableOutput` flag.
+- Use [encryption](/overview/encryption/) to store sensitive values.
+No plain-text passwords!
 - Use [Configuration Schema](/extend/registration/configuration-schema/).
     - List all properties in the `required` field.
-    - Use [encryption](/overview/encryption/) to store sensitive values.
-No plain-text passwords!
-- Application Internals:
-    - Always use `propertyOrder` to explicitly define the order of fields in the form.
+    - Always use `propertyOrder` to explicitly define the order of the fields in the form.
-    - Use short `title` without colon.
+    - Use short `title` without a colon.
     - Use `description` to provide an explanatory sentence if needed.
     <br>Good: ![Good Schema](/extend/registration/schema-good.png)
     <br>Bad: ![Bad Schema](/extend/registration/schema-bad.png)